*This post has been edited; it was originally published on November 19, 2018.

 But it can also be the most stressful!

-Cooking, cleaning, shopping, hosting, driving and traveling all contribute to the holiday stress we experience during these winter months.
+Things like cooking, cleaning, shopping, hosting, traveling, and trying to stay healthy all contribute to the stress we experience during these winter months.

 Fortunately, there are some things you can do to make sure you can enjoy this holiday season without getting overwhelmed.

 * This post contains affiliate links.
 I am a Bluehost,Thrive Themes, ConvertKit, Tailwind & Share-A-Sale affiliate, meaning that if you click on a qualifying link and make a purchase, I may earn a commission.

 3D Success, LLC. is also a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com

 Here are 5 simple tips to reduce your holiday stress:

 Sign up for exclusive access to the Freebie Library (a regularly updated collection of free downloadable content) and updates from the blog.

 One of the first things that comes to mind when I think of holiday stress is finances.